Methodology

 RageCheck uses a two-stage analysis pipeline: rule-based pattern detection followed by optional AI-powered contextual analysis.
 This hybrid approach balances speed, transparency, and accuracy.

-The system analyzes text for linguistic patterns commonly associated with manipulative framing—language designed to provoke emotional reactions rather than inform.
+The system analyzes text for linguistic patterns commonly associated with manipulative framing—language optimized to provoke high-arousal reactions over understanding.
 It does not assess factual accuracy or political bias.

 Signal Categories